ssm/sandbox/code-block-lexers.rst

 .. code-block:: console

+   $ make me a sandwich
-   $ do --something
+   $ printf "%s\n" "what? do it yourself"
+   # make me a sanditch
-   $ do --something=nicee
+   $ echo "ok"
-   # really do "something nice""